EYELID & OCULOPLASTIC SERVICES

-Clarus Eye Centre has an oculoplastic surgeon on staff that specializes in eyelid and facial plastic surgery.
-These services manage a variety of conditions such as Graves, orbital fractures, ptosis of the eyelid, congenital malformations, tumors and other cosmetic problems, as well as managing disorders of the tear ducts.
+Our oculoplastic surgeon (also known as an ocular plastic surgeon) specializes in eyelid and facial plastic surgery.
+Eye plastic surgery can address a variety of conditions such as Graves, orbital fractures, ptosis of the eyelid, congenital malformations and tumors, and disorders of the tear ducts.
+Learn more about our eyelid and oculoplastic services below!

 The loose skin over your eyes and the bags under your eyes can make you look more tired and older than you really feel.
 As you age, your eyelid skin can stretch, your muscles weaken and the fat accumulates around your eyes.
 Blepharoplasty (eyelid surgery) helps eliminate droopy eyelid skin, making you look younger and more alert.